Asparagus Fontina Tart

 • Roll out the phyllo sheets and quickly brush each sheet with butter and lay on top of each other.
 Bake for about 10 minutes or until light brown.
 Remove from oven.

-• Add salt and pepper and bake for about 10 minutes or until the cheese is melted.
+• Season with salt and pepper and bake for about 10 minutes or until the cheese is melted.

 Nutrition